 More than a third operating on assumptions rather than on real-time information

-CAMBRIDGE, Mass., May 16, 2022 – Nearly nine of ten – a whopping 86% -- of business leaders at financial services companies aren’t confident that their data can be used for decision-making, according to research commissioned by InterSystems.
-The study of more than 550 business leaders across 12 countries globally revealed the problem may stem from disconnected systems and data sources, with almost all (98%) respondents saying that there are data and application silos within their organization.
+WINDSOR, UK,17 May, 2022 – Nearly nine of ten – a whopping 86% - of business leaders at financial services companies aren’t confident that their data can be used for decision-making, according to research commissioned by InterSystems.
+The study of more than 550 business leaders across 12 countries globally revealed the problem may stem from disconnected systems and data sources, with almost all (98%) respondents saying that there are data and application silos within their organisation.

 The survey, conducted on behalf of the creative data technology company providing next-generation solutions for enterprise digital transformations, found that overcoming these data challenges is a top priority for financial services businesses in the year ahead.
 More than half (51%) cite their biggest technology priority as gaining access to real-time data across the business for improved decision-making, while 44% say it is to develop new applications.

 Improving data access is vital.
 In fact, well over a third (37%) of the business leaders surveyed said their biggest data challenge is how long it takes to access data, and that the data is outdated by the time they get it.
 Sixty-three percent of global business leaders say the data they use is more than 24 hours old, a quarter (25%) say it is between one and three days old, while for 17% it is between 4 days old and a week old.

 The inaccessibility of data from all the needed sources (33%) or in the format needed (32%) are also major issues, along with visibility, with 31% saying it is difficult to gain a view of enterprise-level risk.
 The primary impact of these challenges is difficulty gaining a 360-degree picture of customers to deliver personalised services (36%).
 This can affect a firm’s ability to retain existing customers, attract new ones, and create a competitive advantage.